 The Philadelphia City Council is on the verge of approving an ordinance that would require owners of commercial office buildings larger than 50,000 square feet to report their energy and water consumption in the form of a “green score” based on the federal government’s Energy Star program.
 If enacted, the ordinance would take effect on June 1, 2013.
 It calls for the implementation of “a Citywide program to provide for the reporting of Citywide benchmarking data online and in a manner that permits owners and tenants of [qualifying commercial office buildings], prospective purchasers and lessees, and the public to view and compare energy and water usage among comparable buildings and uses.”

 But on June 5, representatives from BOMA’s Philadelphia chapter testified before the City.
 Although they called the ordinance “well-intentioned,” they objected to the law’s requirement that the green scores be publicly disclosed online.
-Specifically, BOMA is concerned that a building’s score could be deceptively low thanks to a particuluarly energy-intensive tenant (like a financial services firm or a data center) and not because the owner is doing anything particularly noxious vis-a-vis building performance.
+Specifically, BOMA is concerned that a building’s score could be deceptively low thanks to a particuluarly energy-intensive tenant (like a financial services firm or a data center) and not because the owner is doing anything particularly noxious vis-a-vis building performance and all around the world is exactly the same, there are law requirements in every company depending if it’s a new property or just a refurbishment, the London commercial fit out sector is a fast growing industry and it’s like this in every other place.

 “The bill could easily and unjustifiably apply a `scarlet letter’ to a building,” Doug Hoffman, BOMA’s chairman, testified.
 BOMA requested that the Council reconsider the public disclosure requirement and only require its release to prospective purchasers and tenants.
 Councilwoman Blondell Reynolds Brown – the bill’s sponsor – disagreed. “”It’s important for consumers to know,” she told the Philadelphia Inquirer.
 “For those of us who are conscientious about being sustainable, we may make judgments about where we want to conduct business.”